-The System Status panel is found at the top of the KE Matrix Manager Main Page.
-This section provides status information about Transmitters, Receivers, Users, Profiles and Logs.
+The System Status panel is found at the top of the KVM over IP Matrix Manager main page.
+This section provides status information about Transmitters, Receivers, Network Switches, Users, Profiles, and Logs.
 Click on a selection to open a Settings page, which are discussed in the sections that follow.